codbex/codbex-sample-vitepress/docs/products/gaia.md

 <br>

-Support depends on the plan you selected from <a href="https://www.codbex.com/pricing/">Pricing</a>.
+Support depends on the plan you selected from [pricing](/pricing/).